GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 Layer window disappeared.
 :::

-## Layers that should actually be in the same position are not on top of each other
+## Layers that should actually be in the same position are not on top of each other <a id="layers-that-should-actually-be-in-the-same-position-are-not-on-top-of-each-other"></a>

 __Solution:__